mobily-enterprises/best-webdriver/README.md

       }
     }

-This is the configuration object created by default by the Chrome browser.
-Note that `chromeOptions` under `alwaysMatch`: they are Chrome-specific options.
+It's important that you understand the configuration option:

+* It must have a `capabilities` key
+* Under `capabilities`, it must have the keys `alwaysMatch` (object) and `firstMatch` (an array)
+* It may have more keys in the object's root namespace
+* `chromeOptions` (under `alwaysMatch`) represents Chrome-specific options.
 In this case, `w3c:true` is specified in order to use Chrome with this API (since this API implements webdriver in its pure form, you need Chrome to use the W3c protocol as much as possible).

-The {@link Browser}'s constructor call accepts four parameters: `alwaysMatch`, `firstMatch`, `root`, `specific` which will define the corresponding values in the session parameter (keep in mind that `root` keys will be copied onto the object's root).
-So, you could run:
+#### Setting session parameters

+You can also set the session options using the setting methods:

-    var chrome = new browser.Chrome(
+    var chrome = new browser.Chrome()
-      // This first argument will set alwaysMatch
-      {
-        pageLoadStrategy: 'eager'
-      },

-      // This second argument will set firstMatch
-      {
+    chrome.setAlwaysMatchKey('pageLoadStrategy', 'eager')
-        platformName: 'linux'
+          .addFirstMatch({ platformName: 'linux' })
-      },

-      // This third argument will add keys to be object
-      // Note: shallow copy is performed
-      {
-        login: 'merc',
-        password: 'youwish'
-      },

-      // This fourth argument will be placed as browser-specific options {
-        detach: true
-      }
-    )
+          .setRootKey('login', 'merc')
+          .setRootKey('password', 'youwish')
+          .setSpecificKey('detach', true)

     var params = chrome.getSessionParameters()
     console.log('Session parameters:', require('util').inspect(params, { depth: 10 } ))

 You will see:

     {
+      // set by setRootKey()
       login: 'merc',
       pass: 'youwish',

       capabilities: {
         alwaysMatch: {

+          // Set by the Chrome constructor
           chromeOptions: { w3c: true, detach: true },
+          browserName: 'chrome'

+          // Set my setAlwaysMatchKey()
           pageLoadStrategy: 'eager'
         },
         firstMatch: [

-          {
+          // Added by addFirstmatch()
-            platformName: 'linux'
+          { platformName: 'linux' }
-          }
         ]
       }
     }

-Notice that:

-* (first argument) the `pageLoadStrategy` property was added under `alwaysMatch`
-* (second argument) the object `{platformName: 'linux'}` was placed as an element of the `firstMatch` array
-* (third argument) the root options `{login: 'merc', password: 'youwish'}` ended up in the object's top level keys
-* (fourth argument) `{ detach: true }` ended up under `chromeOptions`
-* The default `{ w3c: true }` option is there so that Chrome "speaks" w3c

-You can also set the session options using the setting methods:

-    var chrome = new browser.Chrome()
-    chrome.setAlwaysMatchKey('pageLoadStrategy', 'eager')
-    chrome.addFirstMatch({ platformName: 'linux' })
-    chrome.setRootKey('login', 'merc')
-    chrome.setRootKey('password', 'youwish')
-    chrome.setSpecificKey('detach', true)

-    var params = chrome.getSessionParameters()
-    console.log('Session parameters:', require('util').inspect(params, { depth: 10 } ))

 Remember that in {@link Browser#setAlwaysMatchKey}, {@link Browser#setRootKey} and {@link Browser#setSpecificKey}, the key can actually be a path: if it has a `.` (e.g. `chrome.setAlwaysMatchKey('timeouts.implicit`), the property `capabilities.alwaysMatch.timeouts.implicit` will be set.